ibexa/documentation-developer/docs/releases/ez_platform_v3.1.md

 ![URL Management UI](img/3_1_URL_Management.png "URL Management UI")

-For more information about URL management, see [URL management](../guide/url_management.md) in the developer documentation.
+For more information on how to manage URLs, see [URL management](../guide/url_management.md).

 ### Tree view in the Universal Discovery Widget